 You can find our group on the “Specialist Groups” section of the Political Studies Association website.
 You can also learn about the types of membership that are available, along with the other rights and subscriptions that comes with becoming a member.

 Dr Yaprak Gürsoy is the co-convenor and chair of the PSA Turkish Politics Specialist Group.
-She is a Lecturer in the Department of Politics and International Relations at Aston University and a research associate at the Centre for International Studies at the University of Oxford.
-Prior to her current posts, she was an Associate Professor at Istanbul Bilgi University.
+She is a Professor and the Chair of Contemporary Turkish Studies at the London School of Economics and Political Science (LSE).
+Prior to her current posts, she was a Senior Lecturer at Aston University and an Associate Professor at Istanbul Bilgi University.
 Dr Gürsoy works on Turkish domestic politics and foreign policy from a comparative perspective.
 She is the author of Between Military Rule and Democracy: Regime Consolidation in Greece, Turkey, and Beyond (University of Michigan Press, 2017) and The Transformation of Civil-Military Relations in Turkey (Istanbul Bilgi University Press, in Turkish).
 Dr Gürsoy’s complete academic profile can be found on her personal website www.yaprakgursoy.com and she can be reached at firstname.lastname@example.org

 Dr Matthew Whiting is the co-convenor and chair of the PSA Turkish Politics Specialist Group.
-He is a lecturer in comparative politics at the University of Birmingham.
-Matthew’s research looks at the moderation and radicalisation of non-state armed groups, state responses to internal conflicts, and democratisation.
+He is a lecturer in politics at the University of York.
+He works on moderation and radicalisation of non-state armed groups, state responses to internal conflicts, and democratisation.
 He examines these from a comparative perspective, but has a particular interest in the cases of Northern Ireland and Turkey.
 His research has appeared in Government and Opposition, Middle East Policy, Ethnopolitics, as well as a monograph with Edinburgh University Press, and he is Co-Editor of the Routledge Handbook of Turkish Politics.
-He can be reached at M.Whiting.email@example.com
+He can be reached at email@example.com

 rabia karakaya polat